 Manual data entry might be one of the most tedious and inefficient tasks in the corporate world.
-Not only does it put you to sleep, it also wastes precious time and resources, slashing your productivity to bits.
+Not only does it put you to sleep, but it also wastes precious time and resources, slashing your productivity to bits.

+According to Zapier, 94% of workers perform time-consuming, repetitive tasks.
 Fortunately, there’s technology that can automate these mind-numbing tasks, eliminating human error and letting you focus on the work that actually matters — workflow automation.

 Workflow automation is the process of using rule-based logic to launch a series of tasks that run on their own without any human intervention.
 After you establish the rules and logic, automated workflows can send emails, set up reminders, schedule tasks, trigger drip campaigns, and more — all without anyone in your team touching a single button.